Diversity. Equity. Inclusion. Access.

 We are grateful for the courageous individuals and groups who labored tirelessly to bring about change to long-standing systemic inequities.
 We honor their work.
 Now we commit to doing our work.
 We will stand with our colleagues across the city and country to provide equitable support for Black, Indigenous, and all People of Color (BIPOC) within the entire theater community.
 We will carry our commitment to breaking structures including racism, anti-Blackness, sexism, religious discrimination, ableism, ageism, homophobia, transphobia, xenophobia, and classism.

-Last summer when We See You White American Theater (WSYWAT) reached out to theaters across the country, we responded with a letter outlining the important work we were doing internally and the work we pledged to do in the coming months.
+When We See You White American Theater (WSYWAT) reached out to theaters across the country, we responded with a letter outlining the important work we were doing internally and the work we pledged to do in the coming months.
 Our work began in 2019 with the help of a consultant who guided our strategy to examine and analyze our operations through a DEIA lens.

 Since the onset of our work, the Atlantic staff has invested many hours in individual and group work sessions to delve deep into the internal operations of the organization to identify and dismantle systems and practices that may be intentionally and unintentionally facilitating a lack of equity and belonging.
 We used the WSYWAT list of demands in our discussions and after months of work, the initial assessment has been completed.
 Now the work to make those changes across our organization begins.
 We acknowledge that this statement is the beginning of a conversation with many of our constituents and that more steps are needed to make these changes a reality.